 The Traditional Method

-There are 5 steps to follow in the manual method for calculating fair prices:
+There are 5 steps to follow in the traditional (or manual) method for calculating beverage prices:

-- Start with your intended percentage of alcohol cost (typically 20-25%) and never include mixers.
-Some bars may have a lower percentage in high-end markets, or a higher percentage during events like Happy Hour.
+- Start with your intended percentage of alcohol cost (typically 20-25%), excluding mixers.
+Remember that pour cost can vary; bars in high-end markets may choose a lower percentage while pour cost may rise during promo events like Happy Hours.

 - Determine the cost per ounce.
-This can be done by dividing the cost of the bottle with how many ounces it holds.
+This can be done by dividing the cost of the bottle by how many ounces it holds.

 - Multiply your liquor cost per drink by 4 or 5 to cover all the other variables.